DSA-Tokenizer: Disentangled Semantic-Acoustic Tokenization via Flow Matching-based Hierarchical Fusion: Introduction

 Existing speech tokenizers generally fall into three categories. \textbf{Semantic tokenizers}~\citep{lakhotia2021generativespokenlanguagemodeling,HuBERT,cosyvoice2} prioritize linguistic information via self-supervised learning or ASR supervision.
 While this facilitates integration with LLMs, they often discard essential acoustic cues like timbre.
 Conversely, \textbf{semantic-acoustic mixed tokenizers}~\citep{encodec, wavtokenizer} target high-fidelity reconstruction but produce entangled representations, preventing independent attribute control.
 Finally, \textbf{shallowly disentangled tokenizers}~\citep{défossez2024moshispeechtextfoundationmodel, speechtokenizer} attempt to decouple semantic and acoustic information atop mixed architectures.
 However, they often suffer from incomplete disentanglement, failing to achieve a clean separation of attributes.

-To rigorously evaluate the disentanglement capability of these tokenizers, rather than relying solely on reconstruction quality or ASR performance, we argue that \textbf{cross-utterance semantic-acoustic recombination} is a critical and more direct evaluation task (Figure \ref{fig:illustra}).
-Ideally, recombination task requires the tokenizer to extract pure semantics from a semantic source and exclusive acoustic style (e.g., timbre, prosody) from an acoustic source, then fuse them into a new speech utterance that retains the semantic content of the former and the acoustic style of the latter.
+To rigorously evaluate the disentanglement capability of these tokenizers, rather than relying solely on reconstruction quality or ASR performance, we argue that \textbf{cross-utterance voice cloning} (Figure \ref{fig:illustra}) is a more direct evaluation task.
+In this setting, the semantic content is taken from one utterance, while the speaker and prosodic style are taken from another.
+This requires the tokenizer to preserve content and style independently, making semantic-acoustic leakage immediately observable.
 Our experiments demonstrate that existing tokenizers exhibit substantial limitations in this task.
 Some models bias towards linguistic information, causing severe timbre mismatch, whereas others prioritize acoustic cues at the expense of semantic fidelity.
-Consequently, this issue hinders the ability of Speech LLMs in acoustic-related tasks.
-Furthermore, a fundamental limitation of existing tokenizers is their rigid length constraint between tokens extracted from the semantic source and the acoustic source, making it impossible to perform recombination between speech utterances of different lengths.

 To address this gap, we propose \textbf{DSA-Tokenizer}.
-To ensure strict disentanglement, we utilize a \textbf{constrained dual-stream tokenizer} where semantic and acoustic tokens are supervised by ASR and mel-spectrograms restoration objectives, respectively.
-These streams are processed by a \textbf{flow-based hierarchical fusion decoder}, which allows for high-fidelity reconstruction and cross-utterance recombination free from rigid length constraints.
-Finally, by adopting a \textbf{joint reconstruction-recombination training strategy} that combines self-reconstruction with contextual inpainting, we enforce the robust separation of attributes necessary for controllable speech generation.
+To ensure strict disentanglement, we utilize a \textbf{constrained dual-stream tokenizer} where semantic and acoustic tokens are supervised by ASR and a mel-spectrograms reconstruction objective, respectively.
+These streams are processed by a \textbf{flow-matching-based hierarchical fusion decoder}, which allows for high-fidelity reconstruction and cross-utterance voice cloning free from rigid length constraints.
+Finally, by adopting a \textbf{joint reconstruction-context inpainting training strategy} that combines self-reconstruction with contextual inpainting, we enforce the robust separation of attributes necessary for controllable speech generation.

-The experimental results demonstrate that our proposed DSA-Tokenizer achieves high-fidelity reconstruction and flexible recombination by effectively disentangling semantic and acoustic information without leakage.
-Therefore, it yields outstanding performance in acoustic-related LLM tasks compared to SAC \citep{SAC} and WavTokenizer \citep{wavtokenizer}.
-Further analysis reveals the effectiveness and robustness of the DSA-Tokenizer, highlighting the DSA-Tokenizer as a practical solution for the fully discrete speech LLMs.
-Our core contributions are summarized as follows: